fedora-infra/nuancier/doc/configuration.rst

 (within a folder, specific for each election).

-The static folder
+The cache folder
 -------------------

-The ``STATIC_FOLDER`` field provides to the application the full path to the folder in which are generated the thumbnails of the pictures candidates to the elections.
+The ``CACHE_FOLDER`` field provides to the application the full path to the folder in which the application is allowed to generate the thumbnails of the pictures present in the ``PICTURE_FOLDER``.

-.. note:: This folder must be writable by apache.
+.. note:: This folder should be writtable by the application (ie: apache).

-.. note:: It might be a good idea to place both ``PICTURE_FOLDER`` and ``STATIC_FOLDER`` under a common place, such as ``/var/www/nuancier/``

 The thumb size